clu-ling/processors-server/README.md

 - `http://localhost:<your port here>/fastnlp/annotate`

 #### `BioNLPProcessor`

+The resources (model files) for this processor are loaded lazily when the first call is made.

 Text can be annotated by sending a POST request containing `json` with a `"text"` field to the following endpoint (see [example](src/main/resources/json/examples/message.json)):